 - Best soil mix: Philodendron mamei soil should be airy, well-drained, and rich in organic matter.
 Buy an aroid mix (Etsy.com has great ones) or make yours by adding some perlite, peat moss, and bark chips to your potting mix.
 To make it fertile, add some compost or worm castings.

-- Feeding: Feed monthly in the growing months with a balanced, liquid houseplant fertilizer at half recommended strength.
+- Feeding: Feed monthly in the growing months with a balanced, liquid houseplant fertilizer such as Bonide Liquid Plant Food 10-10-10 at half recommended strength.
 Or, you can use a slow-release, balanced houseplant fertilizer.

 - Pruning and grooming: Regularly cut any dead, damaged, or diseased leaves with your sterilized gardening scissors and clean dirty or dusty leaves.
 To control growth, you can cut back the stems (up to 25%) in the growing months.